The Jewish Cemeteries of Lviv

 For many years UCSJ has supported the work of Vyacheslav Lykhachev who publishes periodic reports on NATIONAL MINORITY RIGHTS MONITORING GROUP, which gives a factual review of anti-Semitic activity in Ukraine.
-The 2017 Report showed that the number of physical violence in anti-Semitic attacks had dropped to only one such attack in 2017.
-However, the number of registered acts of anti-Semitic vandalism dropped in half (12) by the end of 2018 in comparison to 2017 (24).
+Vyacheslav’s 2018 Report showed that no anti-Semitic violent attacks were registered in Ukraine in 2017-2018.
+The number of registered acts of anti-Semitic vandalism dropped in half (12) by the end of 2018 in comparison to 2017 (24).
 This Report was criticized by some Jewish organizations as inaccurate.
 But the critics could not produce any facts contradicting the Report.
 Of course, the Report did not take into consideration the actions of the City Council in Lviv in its attempt to build a hotel on the Jewish cemeteries.
 The Report was supported by Josef Zissels and the VAAD for Ukraine and is produced in the Russian language as well.
 As well this review is part of the 2018 Monitoring Report on Xenophobia in Urkaine.

 Participation in the 64th session of the UN Committee Against Torture